ssokurenko/DataLineage-Viewer/README.md

 The source code is under "src" folder.
 To build the code, in the root of the project folder ("src" parent folder), run the commands:

 `npm install`

 `npm run build`

-The the webpack will build the code and copy all the required files for the application running to the folder "dist" To debug in local, run the coomand:
+The the webpack will build the code and copy all the required files for the application running to the folder "dist".

+To debug in local, run the coomand:

 `npm start`

 To Deploy the application,